 In the sequence of photos below, Dr. Lockhart was successfully able to develop the dental arches in this 34 year old male patient to their natural state, allowing Dr. Lockhart to then place braces over the teeth for straightening without having to extract any of the patient’s otherwise healthy teeth.
 The patient will now have a healthier TMJ, improved airway flow, and more attractive facial aesthetics than he otherwise would have had if teeth had been extracted before orthodontic treatment.

-If you have any questions about this revolutionary appliance that develops dental arches while increasing facial aesthetics, please call our office for a free consultation: Riverton Office Phone Number 801-542-0267 or email Dr. Lockhart: [email protected].
+If you have any questions about this revolutionary appliance that develops dental arches while increasing facial aesthetics, please call our office for a consultation: Riverton Office Phone Number 801-542-0267 or email Dr. Lockhart: [email protected].